ThomasKLA10/expense-app/README.md

 ## Making Yourself an Admin

-If you need admin access, you can grant it to yourself using the Flask shell:
+There are two ways to grant admin privileges to a user:

+### Method 1: Using the Flask Shell via Web Interface

+As mentioned earlier in the documentation:

 ```bash
 # Enter flask shell in Docker